mvolkmann/blog/src/neovim.md

 - Press `<leader>fw` to find files by a word in their content.
 - Press `<leader>fW` to find files containing multiple consecutive words.

-### Go To Commands
+### Telescope Commands

+For symbols:

 - Press `gd` to go to the definition of the symbol under the cursor.
+- Press `gD` to go to the declaration of the symbol under the cursor.
+  Some LSP servers don't implement this.
-- Press `gf` to open the file under the cursor in Neovim.
+- Press `gi` to list all implementations for the symbol under the cursor in a quickfix window.
 - Press `gI` to go to the implementation of the symbol under the cursor.
-- Press `gl` to see a full error message when an error is displayed.
-- Press `gr` to show references to the symbol under the cursor.
+- Press `gr` to show references to the symbol under the cursor in a quickfix window.
   TODO: This doesn't seem to work!
+- Press `gs` to display signature information about the symbol under the cursor in a floating window.
 - Press `gT` to go to the type definition of the symbol under the cursor.
+- Press `K` to see the type of the symbol under the cursor.
+- Press `ctrl-o` to move backwards through results.

+For diagnostic messages:

+- Press `gl` to see a full error message when an error is displayed.
+- Press `[d` to move to the previous diagnostic in the current buffer.
+- Press `]d` to move to the next diagnostic in the current buffer.

+For file paths:

+- Press `gf` to open the file under the cursor in Neovim.
 - Press `gx` to open the file under the cursor in the associated app.
-- Press `ctrl-o` to move backwards through results.

-### Telescope Commands

-- Press `K` to see the type of the symbol under the cursor.

 ### Comments